miguelleitao/easimage/README.md

     apt install libsdl-devel_1.2

-To install SDL on Fedora  nd derivatives, use:
+To install SDL on Fedora and derivatives, use:

     dnf install DSL-devel